 Rising temperatures and shifting rainfall patterns in Madagascar could fuel the spread of lemur parasites and the diseases they carry.
 By combining data on six parasite species from ongoing surveys of lemur health with weather data and other environmental information for Madagascar as a whole, a team of Duke University researchers has created probability maps of likely parasite distributions throughout the island today.
-Then, using climate projections for the year 2080, they estimate what parasite distributions might look… read more about Parasites of Madagascar's Lemurs Expanding With Climate Change »
+Then, using climate projections for the year 2080, they estimate what parasite distributions… read more about Parasites of Madagascar's Lemurs Expanding With Climate Change »

 Two years of painstaking observation on the social interactions of a troop of free-ranging monkeys and an analysis of their family trees has found signs of natural selection affecting the behavior of the descendants.
 Rhesus macaques who had large, strong networks tended to be descendants of similarly social macaques, according to a Duke University team of researchers.
 And their ability to recognize relationships and play nice with others also won them more reproductive success.
 "If you are a more social monkey, then you're… read more about Networking Ability a Family Trait in Monkeys »

 You're standing in line somewhere and you decide to open a pack of gum.
 Do you share a piece with the coworker standing to one side of you, or with the stranger on the other?
 Most humans would choose the person they know first, if they shared at all.
 But bonobos, those notoriously frisky, ardently social great apes of the Congo, prefer to share with a stranger before sharing with an animal they know.
-In fact, a bonobo will invite a stranger to share a snack while leaving an acquaintance watching helplessly from behind a… read more about Bonobos Share With Strangers Before Acquaintances »
+In fact, a bonobo will invite a stranger to share a snack while leaving an acquaintance watching helplessly… read more about Bonobos Share With Strangers Before Acquaintances »

 Evolutionary anthropologist Brian Hare gives you the sense that if anyone is going to discover what it is that makes humans different, it will be this guy.
 He easily draws you into a thought-provoking conversation about how humans think, process emotions, and engage in problem-solving and reasoning.
 His research compares the behavior and thinking of humans to other primates such as chimpanzees and bonobos (our closest relatives) and to non-primates such as dogs.
 He aims to tease out how we're different from other animals,… read more about Brian Hare on Sanctuaries, Service and Psychological Games »